Package 'mwana'

 Variable Description

-province The administrative unit (admin 1) where data was collected.
+province The administrative unit level 1 where data was collected

 cluster Primary sampling unit